Techtonica/curriculum/vs-code/vscode.md

 ### Motivation

 Most software is written using text editors.
 Visual Studio Code (VS Code) is a very popular open-source text editor developed and maintained by Microsoft.
 Having a good understanding of how to use VS Code will enable you to code and use other text editors with ease.
-Most of the developers prefer using VS Code for writing codes because of its flexiblity and user interface.
-It provides almost all the facilities that makes the taks easier.
+Many web and front-end developers prefer using VS Code for development because of its flexiblity and user interface.
+It provides lots of tools to make tasks easier.

-At its heart, Visual Studio Code features a lightning fast source code editor, perfect for day-to-day use.
-With support for hundreds of languages, VS Code helps you be instantly productive with syntax highlighting, bracket-matching, auto-indentation, box-selection, snippets, and more.
-For serious coding, you'll often benefit from tools with more code understanding than just blocks of text.
-Visual Studio Code includes built-in support for IntelliSense code completion, rich semantic code understanding and navigation, and code refactoring.
-And when the coding gets tough, the tough get debugging.
-Debugging is often the one feature that developers miss most in a leaner coding experience, so we made it happen.
-Visual Studio Code includes an interactive debugger, so you can step through source code, inspect variables, view call stacks, and execute commands in the console.[(Visual Studio Code)](https://code.visualstudio.com/docs/editor/whyvscode)

 ### Objectives
 **Participants will be able to:**